Linuman/DockerComposeLabs/Labs/003-Structure/README.md

 ### `healthcheck` (Health Check)

-- **Purpose:** Defines how Docker can check if the container (and the service within it) is healthy and functional.
-This is particularly useful in conjunction with `depends_on` to ensure a dependent service is truly ready before other services connect to it.
+- **Purpose:** Defines how `Docker` can check if the container, and the service running within it, are healthy and functional.
+This is particularly useful in conjunction with `depends_on`, in order to ensure a dependent service is truly ready before other services connect to it.

 - **Options:**
-  - `test`: The command to be executed for the health check.
+    - `test`: Sets the command to be executed for the health check.
-  - `interval`: How often to run the check (default: 30s).
+    - `interval`: Determines how often to run the check (default: 30s).
-  - `timeout`: Maximum time allowed for a single check to complete (default: 30s).
+    - `timeout`: Sets the maximum time allowed for a single check to complete (default: 30s).
-  - `retries`: How many consecutive failures are needed to consider the container unhealthy (default: 3).
+    - `retries`: Sets how many consecutive failures are needed to consider the container unhealthy (default: 3).
-  - `start_period`: Initialization time to allow a container to bootstrap.
+    - `start_period`: Sets initialization time to allow a container to bootstrap.
 During this period, health check failures will not count towards the maximum retries (default: 0s).

 - **Example:**

     ```yaml